thundercore/developers-portal/docs-en/referral-contract.md

 });
 ```

-Then, you can paste url to get referrer, like `https://thundercore.github.io/DoubleOrNothing?referrer=0x26b067f40696c97a058658949ec011ed6a84afe3`.
+Then, you can paste the url to get referrer, like `https://thundercore.github.io/DoubleOrNothing?referrer=0x26b067f40696c97a058658949ec011ed6a84afe3`.
 Then, trigger smart contract by `contract.bet(address)` to bind uplines and `contract.bet()` for normal bet.
 The referral will pay directly when bet.

 For more details, please check out the code [here](https://github.com/thundercore/DoubleOrNothing).